 Choose a venue

-You must know where you wish to be married/civil partnership before you can book a ceremony with the Registration Service.
+You must know where you wish to be married/ form civil partnership before you can book a ceremony with the Registration Service.

 Book a Registrar